Datavault-UK/automate-dv-docs/docs/best_practices.md

 We plan to provide users with the ability to disable hashing entirely.

-In summary, the intent behind our hashing approach is to provide a robust method of ensuring consistent hashing (same input gives same output).
+The intent behind our hashing approach is to provide a robust method of ensuring consistent hashing (same input gives same output).
 Until we provide more configuration options, feel free to modify our macros for your needs, as long as you stick to a standard that makes sense to you or your organisation.
 If you need advice, [feel free to join our slack and ask our developers](https://join.slack.com/t/dbtvault/shared_invite/enQtODY5MTY3OTIyMzg2LWJlZDMyNzM4YzAzYjgzYTY0MTMzNTNjN2EyZDRjOTljYjY0NDYyYzEwMTlhODMzNGY3MmU2ODNhYWUxYmM2NjA)!